Wineville Chicken Coop murders: Murders

-Gordon Stewart Northcott was born in Bladworth, Saskatchewan, Canada, and raised in British Columbia.
-He moved to Los Angeles, California, with his parents in 1924.
-Two years later, at the age of 19, Northcott asked his father to purchase a plot of land in the community of Wineville, located in Riverside County, where he built a chicken ranch and a house with the help of his father and his nephew, 11-year-old Sanford Clark.
-It was under this pretext that Northcott brought Clark from Bladworth to the U.S. Upon the boy's arrival at the Wineville ranch, Northcott began to physically and sexually abuse Clark.
+Gordon Stewart Northcott was born in Bladworth, Saskatchewan and raised in British Columbia, Canada.
+He moved to Los Angeles, California with his parents in 1924.
+Two years later, at the age of 19, Northcott asked his father to purchase a plot of land in the community of Wineville (now Mira Loma), located in Riverside County, where he built a chicken ranch and a house with the help of his father and his nephew, 11-year-old Sanford Clark.
+It was under this pretext that Northcott brought Clark from Bladworth to the U.S. Upon Clark's arrival at the Wineville ranch, Northcott began to physically and sexually abuse him.

-In August 1928, out of concern for his welfare, Clark's 19-year-old older sister Jessie visited him at the Wineville ranch.
-At that time, Clark told her that he feared for his life.
-One night, while Northcott was asleep, Jessie learned from Clark that Northcott had murdered four boys at his ranch.
-Once she returned to Canada a week later, Jessie informed an American consul there of Northcott's crimes.
-The consul then wrote a letter to the Los Angeles Police Department (LAPD) detailing Jessie's sworn complaint.
+In August 1928, concerned for Clark's welfare, his 19-year-old older sister Jessie visited him at the Wineville ranch.
+Clark told her that he feared for his life and that Northcott had murdered four boys (3 of whom were murdered at his ranch).
+Upon her return to Canada a week later, Jessie informed an American consul of Northcott's crimes.
+The consul wrote a letter to the Los Angeles Police Department (LAPD) detailing Jessie's sworn complaint.
 Because there was initially some concern over an immigration issue, the LAPD contacted the United States Immigration Service to determine facts relating to the complaint.

 On August 31, 1928, Immigration Service inspectors Judson F. Shaw and George W. Scallorn visited the ranch.
-Northcott, having seen the agents driving up the long road to his ranch, fled into the treeline at the edge of his property, telling Clark to stall them and threatening to shoot him from the treeline with a rifle if he didn't comply.
-For the next two hours, while Clark stalled, Northcott kept running.
+Northcott, having seen the agents driving up the long road to his ranch, fled into the treeline at the edge of his property, telling Clark to stall them and threatening to shoot him from the treeline with a rifle if he did not comply.
+For the next two hours, while Clark stalled, Northcott continued running.
 Finally, when Clark felt that the agents could protect him, he told them that Northcott had fled.

-Northcott and his mother, Sarah Louise, fled to Canada but were arrested near Vernon, British Columbia, on September 19, 1928.
-Clark testified at Sarah Louise's sentencing that Northcott had kidnapped, molested, beaten, and killed three young boys with the help of his mother and Clark himself.
-Clark also testified about the murder of a fourth young man, a Mexican citizen (possibly Alvin Gothea), whose decapitated head Northcott had forced Clark to dispose of by burning it in a fire pit and then crushing the skull.
+Northcott and his mother, Sarah Louise, fled to Canada but were arrested near Vernon, British Columbia on September 19, 1928.
+Clark testified at Sarah Louise's sentencing that Northcott had kidnapped, molested, beaten, and killed three young boys at the ranch, with the help of his mother and Clark himself.
+Clark also testified about the murder of a fourth boy, a Mexican citizen (possibly Alvin Gothea).
+Alvin Gothea's murder did not occur at the Wineville Chicken Ranch, but rather near the town of La Puente, CA. Northcott beheaded the victim and brought the head back to the Ranch and ordered Clark to burn the boy's severed head in a fire pit and crush the skull.
 Northcott stated that he "left the headless body by the side of the road near [La] Puente because he had no other place to put it."
-He stated that quicklime was used to dispose of the remains and that the bodies were buried on the ranch.
+He stated that quicklime was used for disposal of the remains and that the bodies were buried on the ranch.